Sergei Ryabkov: Early life and education

 Ryabkov was born in Leningrad in 1960.
 At age 22, in 1982, he graduated from the Moscow State Institute of International Relations.
 Upon graduation, he immediately joined the Russian Foreign Ministry.

-Political career
+Career

 In 1995, he worked in the Foreign Ministry's Department of European Co-operation.
-In 2002, he worked as a counselor at the Russian Embassy in Washington, DC.
+In 2002, he worked as Minister-Counselor at the Russian Embassy in Washington, DC.
 In 2006, he returned to Moscow and was appointed head of his former department (the Department of European Co-operation).
 He was designated Deputy Foreign Minister in 2008.

+In January 2022 when asked about the possibility of Russian military deployment to Cuba or Venezuela, Ryabkov said "it all depends on the actions by our US counterparts".

 On 28 December 2021, U.S. and Russia announced bilateral talks would take place in Geneva on 10 January 2022, to discuss concerns about their respective military activity and to confront rising tensions over Ukraine.
 The talks were led by Ryabkov and U.S. Deputy Secretary of State, Wendy Sherman.
 Ryabkov said Russia has "no intention of attacking, staging an offensive on or invading Ukraine."

-Asked about the possibility of Russian military deployment to Cuba or Venezuela, Ryabkov said "it all depends on the actions by our US counterparts".
+In 2024, he said that Russia was considering all options when it came to nuclear testing in response to President-elect Donald Trump's position on the issue.